polltery/middleware-client/README.md

 ## Making changes

-If you would like make changes or add features then do the following, or simply add a new issue via **issue tracker**.
+If you would like to make changes or add features then do the following, or simply add a new issue via **issue tracker**.

 1. Fork repo
 2. Send a pull request